 Capri has many beach clubs but one that I can stand behind and recommend is the Fontelina Beach Club!
 This place is like paradise on earth!
 They will show you how to spend the perfect day on the island of Capri!
 Everything from swimming beneath the Faraglioni to drinking a glass of sangria, they have you covered.
 You can soak up the summer sun on a comfy beach lounger and even eat freshly caught fish in the shade of an outdoor cover!
 Truly there is no better day than a day at Fontelina Beach Club in Capri!

 ✦ Positano, Italy – Take a Day Trip Around the Amalfi Coast to Ravello

 There are also daily ferries taking tourists all along the Amalfi Coast to places like Ravello.
 Ravello happens to be one of my favorite trips from Positano heading South.
 There is a 20-minute ferry to Amalfi from Positano, Italy.
 But then it is straight up the hill in a taxi cab after that!
 You can check out amazing views from the Hotel Caruso.
-While here, you can have a cliffside lunch or just wander throughout their gorgeous gardens.
+While here, you can have a cliffside lunch or just wander through their gorgeous gardens.
 For live music, check out Villa Rufolo and the grounds at Villa Cimbrone.
 They have gorgeous views!